jdom1824/Unlocking-UTXO-transactional-patterns/README.md

 **Requirements and Setup**

-To replicate these experiments, Python 3 or higher is required, along with the specific requirements of each algorithm.
-For example, to run the transaction memory comparison algorithms in Bitcoin, you need to download the database and load each of its parts using the Pandas library.
+Replicating these experiments requires Python 3 or higher, along with the specific requirements of each algorithm.
+For example, to run the transaction memory comparison algorithms in Bitcoin, you need to download the database and load each of its parts using the Pandas and Matplotlib libraries.
 For Ethereum, the necessary data can be obtained from Etherscan.io.

 **Source code**